 In this introductory unit, students will revisit their knowledge of essay skills, including the use of rhetorical devices in argumentative writing and MLA usage.
-Students will explore the comparative essay and its various uses while honing their formal writing skills through the analysis of other written essays
+Students will explore informal writing in their creation of a personal essay and hone their formal writing skills through the analysis of short stories, articles, blogs and other written essays.